manosmin/ceid-web/README.md

 # Web Programming & Systems Project @CEID

 A web application created to help users track and manage their potential exposure to virus carriers by crowd-sourcing data about their visits to various places.

+This project was made in collaboration with two of my fellow students, to fulfill the requirements of Web Programming & Systems course during the 4th year of my studies.